juice-shop/pwning-juice-shop/introduction/motivation.md

-Apart from the hacker and awareness training use case, penetration testing tools and automated security scanners are invited to use Juice Shop as a "guinea pig"-application to check how well their products cope with Javascript-heavy application frontends and REST APIs.
+Apart from the hacker and awareness training use case, penetration testing tools and automated security scanners are invited to use Juice Shop as a sort of guinea pig-application to check how well their products cope with Javascript-heavy application frontends and REST APIs.

 ### Why _OWASP_ Juice Shop?